fastruby/blog/_posts/2020-03-19-our-rails-upgrade-process.markdown

 ## And that is it!

-If you want to understand more about our upgrade process, please visit [our FastRuby page](https://www.fastruby.io).
+If you want to understand more about our upgrade process, please visit [FastRuby.io](https://www.fastruby.io).
 And if you have any question we would love to reply to you here in the comments section!